spinkube/documentation/content/en/docs/install/linode-kubernetes-engine.md

 ![LKE Creation Screen Described Below](../lke-spinkube-create.png)

 You will only need to make a few choices on this screen.
 Here's what we have done:

-* We named the cluster `spinkube-lke-1`.
-You should name it according to whatever convention you prefer
+* **Cluster name**: We named the cluster `spinkube-lke-1`.
+You should name it according to whatever convention you prefer.
-* We chose the `Chicago, IL (us-ord)` region, but you can choose any region you prefer
+* **Region**: We chose the `Chicago, IL (us-ord)` region, but you can choose any region you prefer.
-* The latest supported Kubernetes version is `1.30`, so we chose that
+* **Kubernetes Version**: The latest supported Kubernetes version is `1.30`, so we chose that.
-* For this testing cluster, we chose `No` on `HA Control Plane` because we do not need high availability
+* **High Availability Control Plane**: For this testing cluster, we chose `No` on `HA Control Plane` because we do not need high availability.
-* In `Add Node Pools`, we added two `Dedicated 4 GB` simply to show a cluster running more than one node.
+* **Node Pool configuration**: In `Add Node Pools`, we added two `Dedicated 4 GB` simply to show a cluster running more than one node.
 Two nodes is sufficient for Spin apps, though you may prefer the more traditional 3 node cluster.
 Click `Add` to add these, and ignore the warning about minimum sizes.

-Once you have set things to your liking, press `Create Cluster`.
+Once you have set things to your liking, click `Create Cluster`.

 This will take you to a screen that shows the status of the cluster.
 Initially, you will want to wait for all of your `Node Pool` to start up.
 Once all of the nodes are online, download the